 - Use a catchphrase that’s often used for your line of work/business.
-Think about things like “LocationLocationLocation,” “PlumbersCrack” (yes, that’s an actual domain name) or “HorsingAround.”
+Think about things like “LocationLocationLocation,” “PlumbersCrack” (yes, that’s an actual domain name), or “HorsingAround.”
 Just make sure it doesn’t have any of the “don’ts” in it.

-- As a last resort, use a domain name generator to see if it can come up with something that you never would have thought of, but that fits perfectly.
+- As a last resort, use a domain name generator to see if it can come up with something that you would never have thought of, but that fits perfectly.

 If those don’t work, you can always try to purchase your domain from the current owner.
 Look them up using Who.is.
 Who.is, is a directory of who owns what domain name.
 Every domain owner is listed there unless they’ve purchased Domain Privacy through their registrar or web host.
 In which case, you can reach out to the listed registrar and work through them to try and buy the domain name from the current owner.